sunfounder/ezblock3/docs/source/quick_guide_3.0/connect_product_ezblock.rst

 .. _connect_product_ezblock_3.0:

-Connect the product and EzBlock Studio?
+Connect the product and EzBlock Studio(3.0)
 =================================================